DearDon/LearnOptimization/README.md

 # Optimization
-repo for study optimazation algothrim
+repo for study optimazation algothrim.
+It's derived from the programming assignment on March, 2012